TeachBooks/Sphinx-Code-Examples/README.md

-# Examples with runnable code
+# Examples with executable code

 ## Introduction

-This Sphinx extension provides an interface to examples with runnable code.
+This Sphinx extension provides an interface to examples with executable code.

 This extension includes code adapted from [sphinx-exercise](https://github.com/executablebooks/sphinx-exercise).